What is diabetes?

 - Use of certain medications (e.g., corticosteroids such as prednisone, certain antipsychotic medications, certain antiviral medications for HIV)

-Problems caused by poorly controlled diabetes can include:
+Problems caused by poorly controlled diabetes:

 Cataracts, glaucoma, diabetic retinopathy, as well as others.